aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/threadedcommentauthor/_index.md

 ```

-Gets and sets the id of the user.
+the id of the user.

 **Returns:**
 java.lang.String